-mediator?
 If you have concerns about your mediator or the way your mediation was conducted, you may contact the Executive Director of the community mediation center where your mediator works or volunteers and express your concerns.
-You may also "File a Complaint Against a Mediator" online with the N.C.
-Dispute Resolution Commission website at www.ncdrc.gov or by calling 919-890-1415.
+You may also contact the N.C.
+Dispute Resolution Commission at (919) 890-1415.
 The Commission regulates mediator conduct.